 First of all, the deadline for affected manufacturers to submit Conflict Minerals Reports was effective in June 2014 and has since repeated in 2015.
-Yet in both years only a small fraction of companies has actually reported, and a very small fraction of reports have been audited.
+Yet in both years only a small fraction of companies have actually reported, and a very small fraction of reports have been audited.
 Additionally, few firms submitting reports have specifically named their materials’ sources.
 There’s also a provision in the regulations that could be considered a bit of a loophole at this point: it allows reporting organizations to report, yet simply say they ‘don’t know’ where materials originated.
-Also there is the fact that the regulations as they stand don’t seem to have much bite when it comes to the consequences of noncompliance.
+Also, there is the fact that the regulations as they stand don’t seem to have much bite when it comes to the consequences of noncompliance.
 This will change as the regulatory requirements evolve, but for the time being some manufacturers wonder why they even ought to comply.

 Now is the Time to Act

-In addition to the fact that requirements—and consequences of noncompliance—will only become more severe, the buying public at large is becoming increasingly aware of the role of conflict minerals in the production of the materials they use on a day-to-day basis, such as smartphones.
+In addition to the fact that requirements—and consequences of non-compliance—will only become more severe, the buying public at large is becoming increasingly aware of the role of conflict minerals in the production of the materials they use on a day-to-day basis, such as smartphones.
 Intel, a leader in this space, was among the first to provide a conflict minerals report and with the objective to be ‘conflict-free’ by the end of 2014.
 It is also notable that other jurisdictions, including the EU and China, have followed suit with the American regulation.

 Now is the time to act, as opposed to when penalties are in place, and the market response to adverse events and the costs of noncompliance will be too great to bear.
-Though it seems like one might get away without reporting for now, preparing for actual compliance can take a long time.
+Though it seems like one might get away without reporting, for now, preparing for actual compliance can take a long time.
 The benefits of proactive compliance and improved product stewardship overall present an opportunity in terms of building efficiencies, improving supply chain collaboration, and boosting profitability.

 Those who have yet to either streamline materials compliance or engage in conflict minerals reporting seriously need to start by engaging suppliers.
-There are a variety of capabilities needed for a streamlined conflict minerals reporting program, just as there are a series of requirements for a robust materials compliance program.
+There are a variety of capabilities needed for streamlined conflict minerals reporting program, just as there are a series of requirements for a robust materials compliance program.
 What we find over time is these sets of requirements align very well.

 The Importance of Supplier Material Disclosure

 It begins with suppliers.
-Supplier integration is the cornerstone of an effective reporting program, for without ongoing, real-time insight into our suppliers and constant communication, we cannot sustain an effective reporting framework.
-Then there’s the fact we have to manage materials, smelter information and approved smelter lists, all the while supporting well-known industry standards like IPC-1755 and the Global e-Sustainability Initiative (GeSI).
+Supplier integration is the cornerstone of an effective reporting program, for, without ongoing, real-time insight into our suppliers and constant communication, we cannot sustain an effective reporting framework.
+Then there’s the fact we have to manage materials, smelter information, and approved smelter lists, all the while supporting well-known industry standards like IPC-1755 and the Global e-Sustainability Initiative (GeSI).

 Part of the problem we see a lot is the fact that though we tend to have a high level of contact and communication with systems integrators, risk partners, and those involved in systems design, often we do not have that level of interaction and integration with those that provide standard parts and suppliers that directly source materials affected by conflict minerals requirements.